Twin Peaks: Reception and legacy

 Its ambitious style, paranormal undertones, and engaging murder mystery made Twin Peaks an unexpected hit.
 Its characters, particularly MacLachlan's Dale Cooper, were unorthodox for a supposed crime drama, as was Cooper's method of interpreting his dreams to solve the crime.
 During its first season, the show's popularity reached its zenith, and elements of the program seeped into mainstream popular culture, prompting parodies, including one in the 16th-season premiere of Saturday Night Live, hosted by MacLachlan.

 Critical acclaim

-David Lynch at the 42nd Primetime Emmy Awards on September 16, 1990, where Twin Peaks was nominated for fourteen awards.
+David Lynch at the 1990 Primetime Emmy Awards, where Twin Peaks was nominated for fourteen awards.
 He was nominated for directing and co-writing the pilot episode.